Routes to the Chinese markets

 • Chinese government contacts

-• You should not you appoint an agent for the whole of China or a region / market.
+• You should not appoint an agent for the whole of China or a region/market.

-• Termination / cancellation agreement if the targets are not achieved.
-This agreement should be performance based over an agreed period.
+• A termination/cancellation agreement if the targets are not achieved.
+This agreement should be performance-based over an agreed-upon period.

-• Make sure that agent agreement allows, where appropriate, for B2C selling to continue in the Chinese e-Malls.
+• Ensure that the agent agreement allows B2C selling to continue in the Chinese e-Malls, where appropriate.

-• The agreement should allow Chinese customers to still directly approach your business.
-Many Chinese business will not do business with a Chinese local agent.
-This will also apply to overseas companies wishing to use your product / services in China.
-While this will need agreeing with the Chinese agent., you do want to close any distribution channels at the outset.
+• The agreement should still allow Chinese customers to approach your business directly.
+Many Chinese companies will not do business with a local Chinese agent.
+This applies to overseas companies wishing to use your product/services in China.
+While this will need an agreement with the Chinese agent, you want to close any distribution channels immediately.

-• Your business registers your trademarks in your company name. (you should do this before talk to a Chinese agent)
+• Your business registers your trademarks in your company name.
+(You should do this before talking to a Chinese agent)

 Appointment of a Chinese distributor